What is the Best Way to Manage Effluent from a Slatted Floor Cow Barn?

 A slurry tanker is the best way to remove the top layer of effluent because of its ability suck the slurry layer through a vacuum.
 With only requiring one farm worker to load and apply effluent, it gives the ability for smaller runs more regularly, or the option to take on the task in larger loads.
 The large filler pipe connected to the slurry tanker makes managing effluent a tidier and more convenient process.
 A slurry tanker also ensures the grates on the floor do not have to be lifted as frequently, which increases operational efficiency overall when managing both liquid and solid effluent.

-Nevada 10000L Tandem Slurry Tanker Slatted floor bunker
+Nevada 10000L Tandem Slurry Tanker Slatted floor cow barn

 What is the Best Way to Manage Effluent from a Slatted Floor Cow Barn?
 3